 I really hope you like this design and I hope you give a few away to lucky people.
 And please, share your photos on social media and tag Divine Debris or use the hashtag #divinedebris on Instagram so I can find your lovely works!

-You can purchase an ad-free pdf of this pattern for $1.75 in my Ravelry shop.
+You can purchase an ad-free pdf of this pattern in my Ravelry shop.
 This purchase helps me to make patterns week after week.

 This pattern is hooked to Hookin’ on Hump Day 165

 A huge thank you to Meghan B. for becoming my newest patron on Patreon!

 - Size 10 crochet thread

 - Needle that will weave in your ends